interisti/serverless-plugin-create-deployment-bucket/README.md

 # serverless-plugin-create-deployment-bucket

-Serverless plugin to create a deployment bucket when using custom deploymentBucket option
+Serverless plugin to create a deployment bucket on aws when using custom deploymentBucket option